Giovio Series

-The First Corridor in the Uffizi.
-The Giovio portraits are the smaller paintings displayed just below the painted ceiling.
+View of the villa of Paolo Giovio in Borgovico, with the Museo Gioviano were the collection was on display.

 The Giovio Series, also known as the Giovio Collection or Giovio Portraits, is a series of 484 portraits assembled by the 16th-century Italian Renaissance historian and biographer Paolo Giovio.
 It includes portraits of literary figures, rulers, statesmen and other dignitaries, many of which were done from life.
 Intended by Giovio as a public archive of famous men, the collection was originally housed in a specially-built museum on the shore of Lake Como.
-Although the original collection has not survived intact, a set of copies made for Cosimo I de' Medici now has a permanent home in Florence's Uffizi Gallery.
+In 1551, Giovio published notices with biographical text for the portraits, under the title Elogia virorum bellica virtute illustrium (1551), with references but without illustrations.
+Only 39 paintings remain from the original collection, which are now located in the Pinacoteca Comunale of Como.